NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/GUI/README.md

 vw and vh.
 We chose not to change this because this would require a lot of time (finding all components and figuring out how to convert to vw and vh).
 Please just use a zoom percentage which seems right.
 We also noticed that stylecop is giving a warning in mangage nuget dependencies.
 This is how it came with the starter code so we did not fix it as we assumed it was needed.
+We have been docked before for using not using "this." syntax so we used it here and changed starter to code to use it as well.
+Also per assignment instructions in our .razor file we only have code that pertains to the view while the razor.cs file has any additionaly logic

 # Assignment Specific Topics
 We decided to make various design decisions.For example we decided to: